On your next visit to ZSL Whipsnade Zoo don't miss the Discovery Centre, a tropical experience that is home to a fascinating array of species.

 Discover invertebrates abound, from the locusts and praying Mantis in the desert area, through to the giant salmon-pink bird-eating spider and leaf-cutter ants in the rainforest.
 Look out for the Argentinean boas, the basilisk lizard and tiny poison arrow frogs.

-Then meet the pgymy marmosets, the smallest monkeys in the world!
+Then meet the emperor tamarins - the monkeys with the best facial hair!

 From snakes who can eat whole leopards to lizards who can walk on water, discover some of the world's most amazing reptiles at ZSL Whipsnade Zoo.